Pakistan’s Imran Khan clings to power as support for ouster builds

 Pakistan’s security forces are considered the country’s most powerful institution, and their support is seen as key to the success of the political leadership.
 Despite numerous threats to Khan’s power in recent years, his strong relationship with the military kept him largely insulated from attacks.

-Khan won the 2018 general election on a populist platform: battling corruption, pledging reform of the judicial system and eradicating poverty.
+Khan won the 2018 general election on a populist platform, pledging to battle corruption, reform the judicial system and eradicate poverty.

-However, critics say his government is riddled with the same corruption that Khan pledged to eliminate.
+However, critics say his government is riddled with the same corruption that he pledged to eliminate.
 And they accuse some of his key ministers of mishandling the economy by raising taxes in an effort to secure foreign loans to keep the government afloat.
 Poverty in Pakistan has risen since Khan took office.

 If voted out, Khan will remain prime minister until Parliament chooses his replacement.
 It is unclear how long the replacement process could take.
 His most likely successor is Shehbaz Sharif.
 Two other Pakistani prime ministers have faced votes of no confidence.
 Benazir Bhutto in 1989 and Shaukat Aziz in 2006 also were challenged by opposition lawmakers, but neither vote was successful.